VoronDesign/VoronUsers/printer_mods/zruncho/V0_No_Drop_Nuts/README.md

 This mod is a whole family of printable inserts to **hold your V0 nuts in place**, inside the extrusions, and even automatically do the alignment for specific locations.

-They fit larger LDO and probably MakerBeamXL extrusions, but not OpenBeam-style ones.
+They fit larger LDO extrusions, but not MakerBeamXL or OpenBeam.

 This will make your V0 build go happier, **guaranteed**, especially for the bed, panel mounts, and mid panel.